oschrenk/notes/node.md

 ### I/O ###

-Many components in Node provide continuos output or can process continuos input.
+Many components in Node provide continuous output or can process continuous input.
 To make these components act in a consistent way the stream API provides an abstract interface for them.
 This API provides common methods and properties that are available in specific implementation of streams.
 Streams can be readable, writable or both.
 All streams are EventEmitter instances, this allows them to emit events.

 	var fs = require('fs');
 	fs.readFile('warandpeace.txt', function(e, data) {